teotomic/skydio_proxy/README.md

 defined by waypoints and gimbal angles, and lands at the end.
 It streams the vehicle voxel map, pose, gimbal pose, and the downsampled 15Hz user camera stream.

+## Installation

+### Installation steps
+1. Create a ROS workspace, for example ``~/catkin_ws/``
+2. Clone this repo into ``~/catkin_ws/src/`` to get ``~/catkin_ws/src/skydio_proxy/``
+3. Clone [gscam](https://github.com/ros-drivers/gscam) into ``~/catkin_ws/src/``
+4. Install packages for gscam:

+    sudo apt-get install gstreamer1.0 libgstreamer1.0-dev gstreamer1.0-plugins-good gstreamer1.0-ffmpeg gstreamer1.0-plugins-ugly

+5. Build the workspace -- run ``catkin_make`` in the top-level workspace directory

+    ~/catkin_ws$ catkin_make

+### Running
+The package has an example roslaunch file, ``launch/proxy.launch``.
+Edit the parameters at the top of the file.

+To use the skills, you have to upload them to the cloud API, as described in the Skydio SDK documentation.
+To run the proxy with a cloud simulation, you have to download the simulation token locally.
+A token is not needed for running the proxy with a vehicle.

+The first time you authenticate with the cloud, an email will be sent with an authentication code.
+You can enter the code when ``udp_proxy.py`` prompts, even from roslaunch.
+This will store a file into ``~/.skydio_cloud_api``, so it only has to be done once.

+To run the proxy with a GUI, run

+    roslaunch skydio_proxy proxy.launch

 ## ROS Proxy
 To start the proxy, call